gprichter/sumo/docs/web/docs/Simulation/Public_Transport.md

 What is defined here is a vehicle named "0" being a "BUS".
 "BUS" is a referenced type declared earlier.
 The vehicle has an embedded route (written by hand in this case) and a list of stop places.
-Each stop place is described by two attributes, "bus_stop" and "duration" where "bus_stop" is the name of the bus stop the vehicle shall halt at and "duration" is the time the vehicle shall wait at the bus stop in seconds.
+Each stop place is described by two attributes, "busStop" and "duration" where "busStop" is the name of the bus stop the vehicle shall halt at and "duration" is the time the vehicle shall wait at the bus stop in seconds.
 Please note that the order of bus stops the vehicle shall halt at must be correct.